cslarsen/csl.name/_posts/2006-03-28-c-functions-python.markdown

 categories: Python
 disqus: true
 tags: Python C UNIX
+description: How to call C code from Python
 ---

 Here's a small tutorial on how to call your C functions from Python.